-Secrets of the Museum is a six-part documentary made by Blast!
+Secrets of the Museum is a documentary made by Blast!
 Films for BBC Two.
 It goes behind the scenes at the V&A – showing the work of our curators and conservators – alongside our preparations for exhibitions and acquisitions.

-The first episode traced the care of a perennial favourite from the V&A Museum of Childhood, Pumpie the Elephant, along with a look at our preparation for the Christian Dior: Designer of Dreams exhibition.
+The first episode of series 1 traced the care of a perennial favourite from the V&A Museum of Childhood, Pumpie the Elephant, along with a look at our preparation for the Christian Dior: Designer of Dreams exhibition.

 Pumpie the Elephant was made in about 1900 by the children of the Cattley family, who lived in Ealing, West London.
 He is currently dressed as a sailor in dark blue wool, and his jacket is decorated with brass buttons – but he has several other outfits for dressing up, including a kilt and a green velvet jacket.
 He was clearly played with a lot, but has also been attacked over time by moths, and the film traces Pumpie as he is carefully prepared for travel to an exhibition at the Wellcome Collection.